Why Choose Ethiopia?

 Its size is equivalent to Britain and France combined and has a cultural heritage that is unsurpassed by any other country on the continent.
 Visitors to this culturally and scenically distinct nation will feel warmly welcomed.
 Whether you want to trek through the Simien Mountains, discover unusual wildlife, explore ancient churches, castles and island monasteries or meet local tribes, one thing is for sure…it will be very different from anything you’ve seen before!

 Throughout most of the country there are are two seasons: the dry season prevails from October through May; the wet season runs from June to September.
 Temperate in the highlands; hot in the lowlands.

-Ethiopia follows the Julian calendar, comprising of 12 months of 30 days and a 13th month of five to six days.
+Ethiopia follows the Julian calendar, comprising of 12 months of 30 days and the 13th month of five to six days.
 New Year starts on September 11th.
-The Ethiopian calendar is 7 years and 8 months behind the Gregorian calendar, so you can: ‘Come to Ethiopia and be 7 years younger’!
+The Ethiopian calendar is 7 years and 8 months behind the Gregorian calendar, so you can come to Ethiopia and be 7 years younger!

 Until recently there was little luxury accommodation available in Ethiopia, and to a degree that’s still the case.
 Across the country, you will find a range of camps and safari lodges some of which remain both basic and primarily functional.
 However, particularly in areas such as Lalibela and in Addis Ababa, there are now an increasing number of lodges, villas and hotels that are of a very good standard.

 See below for some of our favourite locations to stay in Ethiopia.